maple-labs/maple-docs/cash-management-pool/overview.md

 **If you’d rather speak to the team, [drop your details here and we’ll be in touch](https://form.typeform.com/to/KhVOWR5W#pool_name=Cash%20Management%20USDC).**

-**Key Features of the Cash Management Solution:**
+**Key Features of the Cash Management Pool:**

-**Simple and fast access to yield sourced from US Treasury bills**: The pool passes yield sourced from US Treasury bills and reverse repurchase agreements, less fees, to Lenders.
+**Simple and fast access to yield sourced from U.S. Treasury bills**: Backed by U.S. Treasury bills and reverse repurchase agreements, the Pool targets a net APY of the current 1-month U.S. Treasury bill rate, less fees and expenses.
 It takes between 10-15 minutes for non-US Accredited Investors or Entities to onboard.
 [Begin onboarding here](https://form.typeform.com/to/u3n8Q8ga?#pool=CASHMNGTUSDC).

 **Manage withdrawals and accounting from the Lender Dashboard**: So Lenders can confidently manage cash flows, withdrawals will be serviced every day the US banking system is open.
 Monthly Interest Statements can be downloaded at any time and used for record keeping and accounting.
 Large Lenders and Treasury Managers will be assigned an Account Manager, [speak to the team](https://form.typeform.com/to/KhVOWR5W#pool_name=Cash%20Management%20USDC).